 You can put marks randomly (leaving spaces in between) but for beginners, I recommend marking the entire line for easy cutting.
 Or you can clamp a combination square, ruler, or any guide to the workpiece and guide the shoe along it.

 #2.
 A few words about cutting the wood

-Now it is the time to cut.
-Place your saw on the workpiece.
-Your sawshoe must be on the marking.
-Switch the jigsaw on and start moving it forward following the line.
+Now it is time to cut.
+Place your jigsaw on the workpiece.
+The sawshoe must be on the marking.
+Switch the jigsaw on and start moving it forward following the straight line.
 This will help you cut a nice and precise straight line.
-Do not put any extra pressure on the saw and follow the pace of the saw.
+Do not put any extra pressure on the saw and follow the pace of the jigsaw.

-Try to keep the blade on the line.
-Some jigsaws have a laser built in to help with that but the more you do it the more experience you’ll have and the easier it will get.
+Try to keep the jigsaw blade on the line.
+Some jigsaws have a laser built in to help with that but the more you do it the more experience you’ll have and the easier it will get to cut a straight line.
 Just take it easy and don’t force the cut.
-You can always sand it off afterward if needed.
+You can always sand it off on a benchtop belt sander afterward if needed.

 Cutting long pieces can be tricky so my piece of advice for long rip cuts is, use a table/circular saw or if you haven’t got one get the piece cut at the store.

 That’s it.
-Now you know how to use a jigsaw to cut a straight line.
+Now you know how to cut a straight line with a jigsaw.
 It’s pretty straightforward, isn’t it?
 In a quick summary you’ll have to :

 - Have a good jigsaw with guide bearings